gaolongsen/gaolongsen.github.io/_posts/2021-01-05-Why we need to introduce homogeneous coordinates.md

+---
+layout:     post
-# Why we need to introduce homogeneous coordinates?
+title:      Why we need to introduce homogeneous coordinates?
+subtitle:
+date:       2022-01-05
+author:     Longsen Gao
+header-img: img/background4.jpg
+catalog: 	true
+tags:
+    - Robot Forward Kinematics
+    - DH Parameter
+    - Math

+---

 The translation transformation represents the concept of change of position.
 The figure below shows that a rectangle is translated from the center point [x1,y1] to the center point [x2,y2] with no change in overall size and angle.
 The size of tx and ty are translated in the x-direction and y-direction, respectively.